Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Functional two-stage least square estimator

-In the endogenous linear model in Euclidean space setting, the two-stage least square estimator (2SLSE) is often preferred to the IV estimator because of its estimation efficiency.
-We in this section consider an extension of this estimator.
-To the best of the authors' knowledge, such an estimator has not been considered in the context of function-on-function regression, although a similar estimator was studied by \cite{Florence2015} in the case where the dependent variable is scalar-valued.
-For this estimator, it is assumed that $x_t$ and $z_t$ satisfy the so-called first-stage relationship given as follows: for a certain linear operator $\mathcal B$,
+\phantomsection \commRV{In the context of Euclidean space setting, our FIVE reduces to a certain IV estimator as in Remark~\ref{remrvadd1}.
+As may be expected from the existing results, this estimator generally exhibits a larger asymptotic variance compared to the two-stage least square estimator (2SLSE), which achieves asymptotic efficiency within some context.
+In this section, we explore an extension of the conventional 2SLSE tailored to our functional setting.} To the best of the authors' knowledge, such an estimator has not been considered in the context of function-on-function regression, although a similar estimator was studied by \cite{Florence2015} in the case where the dependent variable is scalar-valued.
+For this estimator, it is assumed that $x_t$ and $z_t$ satisfy the so-called first-stage relationship: \begin{assumpMM} \begin{enumerate*}[(a)]\item Assumption~\ref{assum1} holds, \item $x_t = \mathcal B z_t + v_t$, where $\mathcal B \in \mathcal L_{\mathcal H}$ and $\mathbb{E}[v_t|\mathfrak F_{t-1}]= 0$ ($\mathfrak F_{t-1}$ is defined in Assumption~\ref{assum1}), \item $\widehat{\mathcal C}_{vz}=T^{-1} \sum_{t=1}^T v_t\otimes z_t$ satisfies that $\|\widehat{\mathcal C}_{vz}\|_{\HS} = O_p(T^{-1/2})$. \end{enumerate*}